Shadow Stock Portfolio Rules

 - At the end of a quarter, if receipts from stocks sold exceed requirements for new purchases, the excess receipts—up to 5% of the portfolio's value—are kept in cash until the next quarter.
 If the excess receipts are greater than 5% of the total portfolio value, the amount above 5% is distributed to smaller holdings that still qualify as buys.
 Efficient quantities are purchased: If over 10% of the portfolio is in cash, the price-to-book value ratio can be moved up, but never over 0.90.

-- At the end of a quarter, if receipts from stock sales are insufficient to buy all newly qualifying stocks, purchases are made based on lowest price-to-book ratio.
-However, if this difference is not greater than 0.10 (i.e., 0.65 vs. 0.50), use lowest bid-ask spread.
+- At the end of a quarter, if receipts from stock sales are insufficient to buy all newly qualifying stocks, purchases are made based on the width of the bid-ask spread and the number of shares at bid or ask price.

 - Note that if you are managing your own portfolio, it should consist of at least 10 stocks.
 If you are developing the portfolio gradually, you can do it stock by stock, but don't put more than 10% of your funds in each additional stock.
 More than 20 stocks is not needed until the portfolio exceeds $1 million.